 - Assist with the development of Landcare in interested countries.

 Landcare International was chaired by Dr Dennis Garrity and had members from many parts of the globe.
 It held quarterly teleconferences and released a quarterly e-newsletter to share Landcare stories from different countries.
 LI also promoted Landcare at international events such as conferences and UN convention events.
 Individual members of LI and its partners continue to assist people in many countries establish their Landcare programs and activities.
 Administrative work for LI was performed by a virtual Landcare International Facilitation Unit (LIFU), hosted by the World Agroforestry Centre (ICRAF) in Nairobi, Kenya.
-A number of LI members volunteered their time to facilitate a Master Class in Uganda.
+A number of LI members volunteered their time to facilitate Master Classes in Uganda, Malawi and Zambia.
 LI has also been advocating for an international year of Landcare.

 The African Landcare Network (ALN) is a network of individuals, institutions, government and non-government organizations that are committed to champion the Landcare approach in Africa.
-The ALN is supported and chaired by LandCare South Africa through their national Department of Agriculture, Forests and Fisheries and the secretariat support comes through the World Agroforestry Centre (ICRAF).
+The ALN has been supported and chaired by Landcare South Africa through their national Department of Agriculture, Forests and Fisheries and the secretariat support comes through World Agroforestry (ICRAF).
+Read more